The Top 10 Essential Oils To Beat Stress & How To Use Them

 Scientific research studies show that jasmine oil can have a positive impact on your body’s nervous system through the topical application as well as the aromatic use.
 When you use it, you’ll experience a lower heart rate, an even body temperature, a decrease in your body’s stress response, and lower blood pressure.
 You will also most likely experience better sleep patterns and an improved mood.

 Stress and anxiety can make your daily life so much harder than it should be.
-Before you turn to medications or other man-made remedies, try one or more of the top 10 essential oils to beat stress after reading how to use them here.
+Before you turn to medications or other man-made remedies, try one or more of the top 10 essential oils on Top10supplements to beat stress after reading how to use them here.
 Be sure to use only pure essential oils with no additional ingredients and, as always, consult a doctor before using anything especially if you’re on any medications or have pre-existing conditions.